 In January of 2014, Michaels Stores suffered a data breach.
 The attack occurred between May 2013 and January 2014.
 Roughly 3 million customers were subject to theft.
 During the attack, hackers stole credit and debit card numbers, as well as expiration dates.
 Luckily, PIN numbers and card holder’s names were not suspected to have been compromised.

 Dairy Queen released in October of 2014 that they were hit with a security breach.
 Malware on the registers stole customer’s credit card data from 395 different Dairy Queen Locations.
 There is no evidence that PIN numbers, social security numbers or email addresses were compromised.
 However, credit card numbers, expiration dates and customer names were exposed during this breach.

 On October 9, 2014, Kmart discovered that they had suffered from a security breach.
-No personal information such as social security numbers or PIN numbers are suspected to have been stolen.
-Credit and debit card numbers were the target of this particular breach.
+No personal information such as social security numbers or PIN numbers is suspected to have been stolen.
+Credit and debit card numbers were the targets of this particular breach.

 Comparison of Security Breaches

 |Home Depot||April 2014 – Sept.
 2014||56 Million||Card numbers|